List of content you will read in this article:

 - –p or ––preserve-environment – Protect the shell environment (HOME, SHELL, USER, LOGNAME).

-Changing to an Another User
+Change Linux user to Another User

 su –l [other_user_name]

 A password would be needed.
 When you type it in, the username will be changed to that account.

 As a Different User, Execute a Specific Command

 Using the –c alternative to execute a particular command as a separate user:

 The system would then prompt you for your username.
 When you execute this command, the system will run the ls (list the directory contents) command for the defined account.